vrcxz/basic-CLI-simulation-vector/README.md

 # basic-CLI-simulation-vector
-A basic CLI simulation program to familiarize myself with C++ STL, specifically with vectors.
+A basic CLI simulation program to familiarize myself with C++ STL, specifically with vectors using tree (adjacency list).

 ## Available Commands